DesyncTheThird/corne-keymap/readme.md

 For longer dynamic outputs, (e.g. `W -> WITH`) there is also a short window (default 500ms) in which `Backspace` will delete the entire magic output (i.e. `WITH -> W` rather than `WITH -> WIT`).
 Pressing any other key will instantly close this window.

-After a short duration (default 1000ms) of no keyboard input , both dynamic keys will reset to the `Non-alpha` state, i.e., `OSM Shift`/`THE`.
+After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state, i.e., `OSM Shift`/`THE`.

 After longer `Magic` outputs, i.e. those that commonly end words, the `Rep` key will output `Space` to avoid SFBs on the left thumb for word breaks.